ISACA New York Metropolitan Chapter Bylaws

 - C. If the Recording Secretary’s office becomes vacant, for any reason, the President shall appoint a replacement, subject to approval by the Chapter Board.

-- D. In the event the President is unable to appoint any such individuals in (B) and (C) above due to vacancy of the office, the Chapter Board will authorize a replacement.
+- D. In the event the President is unable to appoint any such individuals in (B) and (C) above due to the vacancy of the office, the Chapter Board will authorize a replacement.

 - E. If a Chapter Officer’s membership in the Association shall for any reason terminate, that individual’s position as Chapter Officer shall automatically become vacant.